-Transform your home into a fancy restaurant and learn how to make the best Maryland Crab Cakes with this easy recipe.
-Jumbo lump crab meat, breadcrumbs, seasonings, mayonnaise and mustard are mixed and then seared in a skillet, baked in the oven, or cooked in an air fryer.
-Serve this low-carb seafood dish as an appetizer or main dish anytime you want to impress your guests!
+Maryland-Style Crab Cakes are sure to transform your home into a fancy restaurant and impress family and friends alike.
+Jumbo lump crab meat, regular or gluten-free breadcrumbs, seasonings, mayonnaise and mustard are mixed and then either seared in a skillet, baked in the oven, or cooked in an air fryer.
+Serve this low-carb seafood dish as an appetizer or main dish anytime you want to WOW your guests!

 If crab cakes are on a restaurant’s menu you better believe I’ll be ordering them.